jundalisay/spblist/content/en/research/descartes/passions/article-138.md

 ### 148. The exercise of virtue is a sovereign remedy against the Passions.**

-Now, since these inner emotions touch us more closely and consequently have much more power over us than the Passions with which they differ, which meet with them, it is certain that, provided our soul always has enough to content it within itself, all the troubles that come from elsewhere have no power to harm it, but rather they serve to increase its joy, in that seeing it cannot be offended by them shows it its perfection.
+Since these inner emotions touch us more closely and consequently have much more power over us than the Passions with which they differ, which meet with them, it is certain that, provided our soul always has enough to content it within itself, all the troubles that come from elsewhere have no power to harm it, but rather they serve to increase its joy, in that seeing it cannot be offended by them shows it its perfection.

 And so that our soul may thus have enough to content it, it needs only to follow virtue exactly.

 For whoever has lived in such a way that his conscience cannot reproach him for ever having failed to do all the things he judged to be the best (which is what I call here following virtue), receives from it a satisfaction so powerful in making him happy that the most violent efforts of the Passions have never enough power to disturb the tranquility of his soul.